johannesstroebele91/React-Library/documentation/basics/dependencies.md

 # Import

 - Are injected using import statements
   - e.g. `import ReactDOM from 'react-dom';`
   - imports a ReactDOM object from the 'react-dom' third party library
   - such libraries need to be stated in the package.json before being able to use
+  - the react library can be skipped in react project: `import React from 'react';`

 # Access imported packages

 - From this library, functions and variables can be accessed
   - e.g. `ReactDOM.render( <React.StrictMode> <App /> </React.StrictMode>, document.getElementById('root')`
   - the method ReactDOM.render() is called from the react-dom' third party library